charlesfueston/gcdproject/CodeBook.md

 ### Variable labels:

 After considering assigning new more "human readable" variable names I made the decision to import the variable labels assigned by the physicists who designed the study.
-The grading rubric for the Course Project does not mention variable names so I went to the Community Discussion Forum for guidance.
+(The labels were cleaned to make them syntactically valid variable names for use in R.)  The grading rubric for the Course Project does not mention variable names so I went to the Community Discussion Forum for guidance.

  ".....but using the existing names (and noting they represent aggregated means in the CodeBook) would be good enough."

 David Hood, Course Teaching Assistant

 https://class.coursera.org/getdata-015/forum/thread?thread_id=27